The loop macro performs iteration.

 another conditional clause; it can also be any combination

-of such clauses connected by the loop
+of such clauses connected by the loop and keyword.

-construct is similar to the loop
+The loop unless construct is similar to the loop when construct

 except that it complements the test result.

-construct provides an optional component of if
+The loop else construct provides an optional component of if,

-clauses that is executed
+when, and unless clauses that is executed

-when an if
+when an if or when test yields false

-or when an unless
+or when an unless test yields true.

-The component is one of the clauses described under if
+The component is one of the clauses described under if.

-construct provides an optional component to mark the
+The loop end construct provides an optional component to mark the

 end of a conditional clause.